Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 The pellets at the origin are irradiated by these waves and are ejected to ion perpenducular and electron parallel directions toward an open space.
-The final energies for laser intensity 10^22 W/cm^2 are around 30-40 MeV in 20-40 fs, which is shown by animation movies at my homepage, http://dphysique.isc.chubu.ac.jp/.
+The final energies for laser intensity 10^22 W/cm^2 are around 30-40 MeV in 20-40 fs, which is shown by animation movies at my homepage, http://photon.isc.chubu.ac.jp/.

 ### Execution Scripts ###

-(1) Linux (PGI): MPI and FFTW; configure, make, make install.
+(1) Linux (PGI): MPI and FFTW; configure, make, make install for installation..

   %  mpich-4.0.2: ./configure --prefix=/opt/pgi/mpich-4.0.2 2>&1 | tee conf.txt